Multimedia Technology Wiki: Component Description

 Hardware Acceleration

-• Decoding Performance: All boards are recommended to use software decoder
+Decoding Performance: It is recommended to use software decoders for all boards.

 • Supports IYUV output format